juliusoh/lfz-full-stack-lessons/exercises/node-module-system/README.md

 1. Read the [introductory section of Modules](https://nodejs.org/docs/latest-v10.x/api/modules.html#modules_modules) in the official Node.js documentation.
 1. Read about [the module wrapper](https://nodejs.org/docs/latest-v10.x/api/modules.html#modules_the_module_wrapper) in the official Node.js documentation.
+1. Read about [the module scope](https://nodejs.org/docs/latest-v10.x/api/modules.html#modules_the_module_scope) in the official Node.js documentation.
 1. Within any Node.js module, `exports`, `require`, `module`, `__filename`, and `__dirname` all _appear_ to be "global" variables.
 They're defined and present.
 Within `a-wrapped-module.js`, use `console.log` (with labels!) to:
     - print the [`typeof`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) `exports` to the terminal
     - print the value of `exports` to the terminal